hyperledger/besu-docs/docs/HowTo/Configure/Alternative-EC-Curves.md

 ---
-description: Using alternative Elliptic Curves in Besu
+description: Using alternative elliptic curves in Besu
 ---

 # Using alternative elliptic curves